 However, the real challenges came from out neighbours at Brooklands the Brooklands Museum.
 It started with picking up the odd Car, but soon escalated to aircraft components and then finally full aircraft.
 In the thirty plus years I have been associated with the Museum; I have been involved in the recovery of a huge number of aircraft.

-Above I am delivering my a friend's (Brian Angliss of AC Cars fame) Hawker Hurricane to Blackbushe for its maiden flight, after a complete rebuild.
+Above I am delivering my friend's (Brian Angliss of AC Cars fame) Hawker Hurricane to Blackbushe for its maiden flight, after a complete rebuild.
 Tragically the aircraft would be lost a few years later, when it crashed into the South Downs during an Air show at that unlucky airfield Shoreham.
-Some of the aircraft we moved were large ones and most were not going to fly again as in the case of the Vickers Viking airliner I am rear lifting into its new location at Brooklands in the summer of 2010 The Cockpit section shown below, we recovered from a dismantler’s yard.
+Some of the aircraft we moved were large ones and most were not going to fly again as in the case of the Vickers Viking airliner I am rear lifting into its new location at Brooklands in the summer of 2010.
 It can now be seen along with a Concorde, a Vimy, a Viscount and many others we have rescued at Brooklands Museum.

 So what happened to me?
 In the early eighties I had seen the need to computerise NRG and this had been very successful, in improving profitability.
 I then decided to offer the software I had designed for free, to my fellow operators.
 Then when that became impractical I formed a company Motor Trade Software and with the add of Ian Lane, we proceeded to change the industry forever.
 This was the years of Garage Manager and Turbo Dispatch over RAM, There is a lot to tell about those years, about the skulduggery and downright dishonesty of some of those involved and the way good triumphed over evil in the end.
 If you are intrigued by this, then look at the "Control Room Technology' part of the History of Recovery section of this website.